-In the case of the Sea Bird, it is partially the result of contradictory history (which all history is fraught with by the way) and the fact that the Sea Bird was operating in 1750 long before the War of Independece.
-It’s those factors that callude to create historical “plot holes” that made for a compelling story about a ship that appeared without its crew.
+In the case of the Sea Bird, it is partially the result of contradictory history (which all history is fraught with by the way) and the fact that the Sea Bird was operating in 1750 long before the War of Independence.
+It’s those factors that collude to create historical “plot holes” that made for a compelling story about a ship that appeared without its crew.

 “One must never place a loaded rifle on the stage if it isn’t going to go off.
 It’s wrong to make promises you don’t mean to keep” – Anton Chekhov

 Nobody likes a plot hole.
 How am I supposed to enjoy the narrative if you keep testing the limits to my suspension of disbelief?
 I mean, nobody was actually in the room to hear John Foster Kane whisper “Rosebud” as he gave up the ghost, yet Citizen Kane revolves around investigating the meaning of the word.
 It only took a day or two for Han Solo and Princess Leia to reach Cloud City in The Empire Strikes Back, whereas Luke is hanging out with Yoda in grueling Jedi bootcamp, but young Skywalker turns up in Bespin right after they are captured.
 Heck, in the biblical Genesis story, Cain is the only surviving son…

 View original post 2,864 more words